 The Collaborating Centre supports the WHO with the Global Environment Monitoring System and the Food Contamination Monitoring and Assessment Programme.

-WHO Collaborating Centre on Chemical Food Safety was re-designated to RIVM in June 2017 for a period of 4 years.
+WHO Collaborating Centre on Chemical Food Safety was re-designated to RIVM in May 2020 for a period of three years.

 The coordinators of the WHO Collaborating Centre on Chemical Food Safety are Anton Rietveld and Polly Boon.
-Anton Rietveld is head of the department Food Safety and Polly Boon is a senior scientist of this department.
-RIVM staff involved in the WHO Collaborating Centre work in this department, which is part of the Centre for Nutrition, Prevention and Health Services.
+Anton Rietveld is head of the department Food Safety, and Polly Boon is a senior scientist in this department.
+RIVM staff involved in the WHO Collaborating Centre work in this department, which is part of the RIVM Centre for Nutrition, Prevention and Health Services.

 WHO Collaborating Centres hosted by RIVM

-- WHO CC Antimicrobial Resistance Epidemiology and Surveillance
+- WHO CC for Antimicrobial Resistance Epidemiology and Surveillance

-- WHO CC Infectious Disease Preparedness and IHR monitoring and evaluation
+- WHO CC for Infectious Disease Preparedness and IHR monitoring and evaluation

-- WHO CC Laboratory Preparedness and Response for High Threat Pathogens and Biorisk
+- WHO CC for Laboratory Preparedness and Response for High Threat Pathogens and Biorisk

-- WHO CC Risk Assessment of Pathogens in Food and Water
+- WHO CC for Risk Assessment of Pathogens in Food and Water

-- WHO CC Tobacco Product Regulation and Control
+- WHO CC for Tobacco Product Regulation and Control